geonetwork/doc/source/contributing/doing-a-release.rst

 5. Merge in depending branches

-If a major version, then master version has to be updated to the next one (eg. if 3.8.0, then 3.7.x is 3.9.x).
+If a major version, then master version has to be updated to the next one (eg. if stable branch it's created from master for 3.10.0, then master 3.9-SNAPSHOT should be updated to 3.11-SNAPSHOT).

 .. code-block:: shell

+    nextMajorVersion=3.11-SNAPSHOT

     # Create it if it does not exist yet
     git checkout master
     ./update-version.sh $currentversion $nextMajorVersion

-In the following folder ``web/src/main/webapp/WEB-INF/classes/setup/sql/migrate`` create ``v370`` folder.
+In the following folder ``web/src/main/webapp/WEB-INF/classes/setup/sql/migrate`` create ``v3110`` folder.

 In this folder create a ``migrate-default.sql`` with the following content:

 .. code-block:: sql

-  UPDATE Settings SET value='3.7.0' WHERE name='system/platform/version';
+  UPDATE Settings SET value='3.11.0' WHERE name='system/platform/version';
   UPDATE Settings SET value='SNAPSHOT' WHERE name='system/platform/subVersion';